The Thing (song)

-"The Thing" is a novelty song by Charles Randolph Grean, which was successful and broadcast frequently during 1950.
-It is probably derived from the English bawdy folk song "The Chandler's Wife", which derived its tune from the earlier English folk song "The Lincolnshire Poacher".
+"The Thing" is a novelty song by Charles Randolph Grean released in 1950.
+The song received heavy airplay, spending 14 weeks on the Billboard charts.
+The melody is derived from the English bawdy folk song "The Chandler's Wife", which itself derived its melody from the earlier English folk song "The Lincolnshire Poacher".

-The song was recorded by Phil Harris on October 13, 1950, and released as a 78 rpm by RCA Victor with catalog number 20-3968.
-The record first scored the Billboard chart on November 17, 1950.
-It lasted 14 weeks on the chart, peaking at number one.
+The song was recorded by Phil Harris and released on October 13, 1950, as a 78 rpm by RCA Victor, #20-3968.
+The record first scored the Billboard chart on November 17, 1950, eventually peaking at number one during its several-month stay.